 Choosing Insurance Based on Monthly Premiums

-First things first, when choosing health insurance most people just choose the most inexpensive monthly premiums.
-The problem with choosing a lower monthly premium is that you will typically have to pay more out of pocket for your medical care (higher deductibles, co-pays, co-insurances and out of pocket maximums).
-If you choose an insurance with a higher monthly premium you typically have fewer out of pocket costs for your medical care.
+First things first, when choosing health insurance most people are drawn to the plan with the most inexpensive monthly premiums.
+The problem with choosing a lower monthly premium is that you will typically have to pay more out of pocket for your medical care (higher deductibles, co-pays, co-insurance and out of pocket maximums).
+If you choose insurance with a higher monthly premium you typically have fewer out-of-pocket costs for your medical care.

 Budgeting for Medical Costs

 First, you will have to budget for your monthly insurance premiums.
 This is pretty easy as they are billed and paid the same amount and time every month.

 Next, you should look at your deductible amount if you have one.
 This could be $300 all the way up to $10,000.
 This is an amount that you must pay in full before insurance starts to pay their portion.
 First, determine your deductible then divide by 12.
 This is the amount you should save per month to pay towards it.
 If you have the resources, pay towards this as fast as you can.
 It is recommended that you first pay towards an HSA or FSA and put that deductible money in those accounts and max them out.
 HSA’s are capped at $3,350 for individuals or $6,650 for families while FSA’s are capped at $2,550.
 HSA’s and FSA’s have tax benefits that paying cash doesn’t have.

 Once you have maxed out your HSA or FSA, you can start a savings account with your bank or an online bank such as Capital One 360 or Ally Bank.
 For the most part, once you have saved the total amount of your deductible, you can hang on to that money in your savings account until you need it.
 Note that if you use an FSA, you will lose any unused money at the end of the year.